Ilko-Sascha Kowalczuk

 Ilko-Sascha Kowalczuk (born 1967) is a German historian and author.
-His work is focused on the German Democratic Republic and its Ministry for State Security (The Stasi).
+His work is focused on the German Democratic Republic (GDR) and its Ministry for State Security.

 Career

 Kowalczuk trained initially as a mason, and then worked as a janitor.
 In 1990 he began his study of history at the Humboldt University of Berlin, receiving his doctorate from nearby Potsdam University in 2002.

 Since 1990 Kowalczuk has been a member of the "Independent Historians' League" ("Unabhängige Historiker Verband").
-Between 1995 and 1998 he served as an "honorary expert member" on the Commission set up by the German Bundestag to try to resolve some of the open questions left over from the single-party dictatorship that had, till 1990, been the German Democratic Republic.
+Between 1995 and 1998 he served as an "honorary expert member" on the Commission set up by the German Bundestag to try to resolve some of the open questions left over from the single-party dictatorship that had, till 1990, been the GDR.

 In 2019, Kowalczuk was appointed by the Federal Ministry of the Interior, Building and Community to serve on the committee that oversaw the preparations for the 30th anniversary of German reunification.

+Personal life

+Kowalczuk identifies as East German.
+His interest for Eastern European history derives from the story of his family.
+Kowalczuk's grandfather was a Ukrainian from modern-day Lviv Oblast, who fought in World War I and later served in the Ukrainian Galician Army.
+After the war, he fled to Bohemia, where a large Ukrainian diaspora resided.
+After his death, in 1945 his widow and two children were deported to Germany.
+Kowalczuk's father was a devout Communist, but continued to follow some Ukrainian traditions, such as celebration of Christmas.